julelang/manual/src/concurrency/async-runtime.md

 ### Fairness

 The scheduler is cooperative, which means there is no preemption.
 As a result, long-running or CPU-bound tasks may cause starvation for other coroutines.
-To avoid this, it is the developer’s responsibility to yield at appropriate points.
+To avoid this, it is the developer's responsibility to yield at appropriate points.

 However, the scheduler follows a best-effort approach to provide fairness.
 The standard library works in integration with the scheduler and helps enforce and improve fairness guarantees.